sitepoint-editors/awesome-symfony/README.md

  * [KitpagesDataGridBundle](https://github.com/kitpages/KitpagesDataGridBundle) - This bundle provides a simple datagrid bundle.
  * [KnpMarkdownBundle](https://github.com/KnpLabs/KnpMarkdownBundle) - Wrapper for PHP markdown.
  * [KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle) - Easily create PDF and images by converting html using webkit.
+ * [LexikMaintenanceBundle](https://github.com/lexik/LexikMaintenanceBundle) - This Symfony2 bundle allows you to place your website in maintenance mode by calling two commands in your console.
  * [LiipUrlAutoConverterBundle](https://github.com/liip/LiipUrlAutoConverterBundle) - Add a Twig Extension for templates with a new filter for automatically converting urls and emails in a string to html links.
  * [marshaller-bundle](https://github.com/gnugat/marshaller-bundle) - A PHP library that converts from one format to another.
  * [metrics](https://github.com/beberlei/metrics) - Simple library that abstracts different metrics collectors.